adamrbennett/jenkins-docker/README.md

 1. Execute `docker-compose up jenkins registry registry-ui` from the repository root to start the containers necessary to support the build pipeline.
 1. Navigate to `http://localhost:8080` to access the Jenkins CI console and login as `abennett`/`letmein`, then build the `docker-pipeline` job.
 1. Navigate to `http://localhost:8088` to access the Docker registry web UI.
 > NOTE: The app and api containers do not need to be running to support the build pipeline.
 Jenkins will build the images and run the containers itself.
-However, the app and api containers are part of the compose file so they can be started with ease.
+However, the app and api containers are part of the compose file so they can be started with ease for testing and development.

 #### Start the app and api
 1. Execute `docker-compose up app api` from the repository root to start the app and api containers.